Australian PM says goals aligned with Quad, wants group to lead on climate | Law-Order

 "The region is looking to us to work with them and to lead by example," he said.
 "That's why my government will take ambitious action on climate change and increase our support to partners in the region as they work to address it, including with new finance," he said.

 His government committed to a greater focus on Southeast Asia, and "using the power of proximity" to strengthen its defense and maritime partnerships in the Pacific, he said.
-China's foreign minister Wang Yi will visit the Solomon Islands this week and sign key agreements, expected to include a security pact criticized by the United States, Australia and Japan.
+China's foreign minister Wang Yi will visit the Solomon Islands this week and sign key agreements, expected to include a security pact criticized by the United States, Australia, and Japan, as part of a tour of eight Pacific island nations.

+Albanese later told reporters on Tuesday: "The Solomons was discussed in the meeting, including the issue in which China is seeking to exert more influence in the Pacific.
+We know that is the case, Australia is responding to that along with the United States."
+He said the Quad had discussed the question "how do we make sure we push our shared values in the region at a time when China is seeking to exert more influence?"

+The Quad is looking at the issue of maritime security and illegal fishing, because "fish stocks are so important to our Pacific island neighbors", he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)